hawkw/mycelium/CONTRIBUTING.md

 # contributing to mycelium

+> you have chosen, or have been chosen, to contribute to one of our finest
+> remaining operating systems...

-thanks for your interest in contributing to Mycelium, an alleged "operating system"! please bear in mind that this is a hobby project that i work on in my spare time, so pull requests may not always be reviewed in a timely manner.
+thanks for your interest in contributing to Mycelium, we're very happy to have you! please bear in mind that this is a hobby project that i work  on in my spare time, so pull requests may not always be reviewed in a timely manner.

 ## building & running